Sun Protection and Sunscreens (cont.)

 - Find a local Dermatologist in your town

-Yes.
+Yes, water and perspiration can wash off sunscreen.
+Sunscreens must be reapplied frequently.
 Therefore, sunscreen should be reapplied at least every two hours when staying outdoors for a prolonged period and after swimming, bathing, perspiring heavily, or drying off with a towel or handkerchief.
 Water- and perspiration-resistant sunscreens are available.
-However, even their protection will not last indefinitely.
+However, even their protection will not last indefinitely, and they should be reapplied frequently, as well.

 Can sunscreens cause a skin reaction?